0x26res/arrowgen/README.md

 4. Test the code: load test json data as proto messages, convert to table and back
 5. Test again with several record batches this time

+# Implementation notes

+## OneOf

+For one of we use a dictionary column to store the name of the one of element (WIP)

+## Type Mapping

+WIP

 # TODO

 - [ ] Add documentation (type mapping)